top of page

 Designer categories:

-Student Collection: You can create a collection of 4 outfits that follow the focus.
-(Returning 2026)
+• Student Collection: You can create a collection of 4 outfits that follow the focus.
+(Amplify 2026)

-Fiber Arts: Reserved for Fiber Arts students.
-(Returning 2026)
+• Fiber Arts: Reserved for Fiber Arts students.
+(Amplify 2026)

 History